 - 1. Is the ice system installed indoors in a location where the air and water temperatures are controlled, and where they do not exceed the design limitations? - 2.
 Is there an electrical service disconnect within sight of the installed machine?
 Has the voltage been checked, and compared to nameplate requirements? - 3.
 Have all the plumbing connections been made and checked for leaks? - 4.
 Has the machine and bin been leveled? - 5.
-Is there a minimum of 6" clearance at the rear, left, and right of the machine for proper service access and air circulation? - 6.
+Is there a minimum of 6" clearance at the rear, left, right and above the machine for proper service access? - 6.
 Is the water pressure a minimum of 20 psig? - 7.
 Has the machine been secured to the bin? - 8.
-If two units on one condenser, has the relay kit been installed? - 9.
-Is there a water shut off valve installed near the machine? - 10.
-Is the remote condenser installed per local building codes, and in a place where it has adequate ventilation and minimal solar heat gain? - 11.
-Has all shipping material and literature (inside the front panel) been removed from the units? - 12.
-Have the remote condenser and precharged lines been properly installed? - 13.
-Has the electrical connection between the icemaker and the condenser been made?
+Is there a water shut off valve installed near the machine? - 9.
+Is the remote condenser installed per local building codes, and in a place where it has adequate ventilation and minimal solar heat gain? - 10.
+Has all shipping material and literature (inside the front panel) been removed from the units? - 121 Have the remote condenser and precharged lines been properly installed? - 12.
+Has the electrical connection between the icemaker and the condenser been made? - 13.
+Verify that the master switches are in the OFF postion.

-- 14. Verify that the master switch is in the OFF postion. - 15.
-Switch on the electrical power. - 16.
+- 14. Switch on the electrical power. - 15.
 Refer to Pre-Start instructions, the next page.